lewellyn/previous/readme.previous.txt

 - Un-emulated hardware may cause problems in certain situations (see above).
 - The kernel sometimes hangs during the boot process after printing "root on" (this is called "root on hang").
 NeXTstep 3.0 and later are affected.
-- The MO drive causes problems in certain situations.
-Writing to MO images is temporarily disabled.
+- The MO drive has some timing related problems.
 - Keys are not mapped correctly depending on the host keyboard layout.
 - Shortcuts do not work properly or overlap with host commands on some platforms.
 - The clock does not tick accurately.
 Real time clock power-on test may fail